Shelf Life Determination: How to Establish Drug Product Expiration Dates Through Stability Testing

 Matrixing tests all factor combinations but at different time points for different batches, creating a statistical matrix that covers the full stability shelf life.

-FDA-acceptable matrixing design for 3-batch, 24-month stability study:
+Illustrative matrixing design for a 3-batch, 24-month stability study:

 | Time Point | Batch 1 | Batch 2 | Batch 3 | Total Samples per Time Point |